kubeflow/website/content/en/docs/components/hyperparameter-tuning/trial-template.md

-- `primaryPodLabels` - labels that determines if the [trial worker's](/docs/components/hyperparameter-tuning/overview/#worker-job) pod or pods need to be injected by Katib metrics collector. **Note:** If `primaryPodLabels` is omitted, metrics collector wraps all worker pods.
+- `primaryPodLabels` - labels that determines if the [trial worker's](/docs/components/hyperparameter-tuning/overview/#worker-job) pod or pods need to be injected by Katib metrics collector. **Note:** If `primaryPodLabels` is omitted, metrics collector wraps all worker's pods.
   Read more about Katib metrics collector in
   [running an experiment guide](http://localhost:1313/docs/components/hyperparameter-tuning/experiment/#metrics-collector).
   See the example with